Some sophisticated applications required the control of Spectrum Lab by other

 seen in the LAN (local area network) )

 Local IP Address (of this PC) : ( also just a display for

 HTTP Server Port (default=80) : (enter the IP port number under

 Root directory for HTTP Server :

-[ ] allow remote control
+[ ] allow remote clients to control my radio

 Max number of simultaneous connections, Update images only when older than

 These parameters should speak for themselves.
 They can be used